bytedeck/bytedeck/README.md

 1. This will download the project into ~/Developer/hackerspace/

 #### Initial setup
-All the steps required to initially set up the project have been placed into the `steup.sh` script.
+All the steps required to initially set up the project have been placed into the `setup.sh` script.
 Take a look.
 If you've used Django before you should recognize some of the steps.

 1. Open a terminal
 2. Move into the project directory: `cd ~/Developer/hackerspace`